fbpx

 The Impact Of Roof Slope On Drainage And Snow Accumulation

 Roof slope has a significant impact on the drainage of rainwater and snow accumulation, but it is often overlooked during construction.
 Roofs with shallow slopes are more prone to water damage while roofs with steep slopes may get covered in large amounts of snow due to gravity.
-This article will explore how roof slope affects both drainage and snow accumulation, as well as discussing potential solutions for each problem.
+This article from Advosy will explore how roof slope affects both drainage and snow accumulation, as well as discussing potential solutions for each problem.

 Types Of Roof Slopes